Skip to main content

 " Kunwar Pratap!"

-She seemed delighted looking up at the sky all of a sudden.
-Before he could react a downpour began.
-He stopped Sarang under the shed of a large tree.
-He got down, wiping himself as he heard Ajabde giggle.
-Wide-eyed he stared at the scene.
+She seemed delighted, looking up at the sky all of a sudden.
+Before he could react, a downpour began.
+He stopped Sarang under the shade of a large tree.
+He got down, wiping himself as he heard Ajabdeh giggle.
+Wide-eyed, he stared at the scene.
 She was getting drenched in the rain.
-The dupatta was a little blown back on her head by the wind and she enjoyed the raindrops like a child at play.
-The forest clearing where they stood had not a being in sight as Ajabde felt free, in the rain, forgetting that a pair of eyes looked at this new side of her with surprise.
+The dupatta had slipped a little on her head because of the wind, and she enjoyed the raindrops like a child at play.
+The forest clearing where they stood reminded Ajabdeh of home and the forests of Bhimlat.
+Ajabdeh felt free, in the rain, forgetting that a pair of eyes looked at this new side of her with surprise.
 His mature, formal, always perfect, composed wife was now a little girl, carefree in the rain.
-He walked out in the rain towards her, her back to him as she turned around to find him standing so close, his eyes on hers, her smile faded as her heart skipped a beat.
+He walked out slowly, into the rain, towards her, as she turned around to find him standing so close, his eyes on her.
+Her smile disappeared in surprise, and her heart skipped a beat.

 " You...
 Your... wounds.... will be... hurt... in.. the...the ..."
 She fumbled as she couldn't take her eyes off his, just by the way he looked at her.